US FLAGBAR

 Mentioned in Jake Jaekel's "Saga of the Swayback Maru"

-ball-red-02 Tidbits from Gordon E. Hill, FC1c
+Tidbits from ball-red-02 Deceased Gordon E. Hill, FC1c

-ball-red-02 Tidbit from A. J. "Jack" Bennett
+Tidbit from ball-red-02 A. J. "Jack" Bennett

 SLC Deck Log Officer's List